 In addition, you'll find downloadable resources and materials, videos, and the WIC Breastfeeding Check-In Tool on the WIC Breastfeeding Support site (not to mention articles to share with participants), there are a number of resources to help WIC staff promote and celebrate breastfeeding this August, and year-round to help meet the Healthy People 2030 Breastfeeding Objectives, which includes increasing the proportion of infants:

 - Exclusively breastfed through six months of age and

-- Breastfed at one year.
+- Breastfed at least two years.

 Want to print your own full-sized versions of WIC Breastfeeding Support campaign posters?
 Send an email to request the design files for sharing with your print team.